Kathleen Madigan: Professional career

 Madigan first took a job in print journalism, working for the St. Louis-area Suburban Journals newspapers as well as the publications department of the Missouri Athletic Club.
 At the same time, she performed stand-up during "open mic" nights at St. Louis area comedy clubs.
 She credits her father, Jack, with encouraging her to try a comedy career.
 Her growing popularity at these soon led to the offer of a paying job in stand-up from The Funny Bone, a nationwide chain of comedy clubs.
 With a thirty-week booking of guaranteed dates, Madigan gave up her jobs in Missouri.
-She cites Ron White, Richard Jeni and Lewis Black among her influences in those early comedy club days.
+She cites Ron White, Richard Jeni and Lewis Black among her influences in her early comedy club days.

 Among the TV shows and specials Madigan has appeared on are Last Comic Standing, I Love the 90s: Part Deux, I Love the '80s 3-D, and Celebrity Poker Showdown.
 She also starred in her own HBO Half-Hour Comedy Special and a Comedy Central Presents special.
 She is a veteran of The Tonight Show with Jay Leno, Late Night with Conan O'Brien, Late Show with David Letterman, and The Bob and Tom Show.
 She also hosts a radio program, Blue Collar Comedy, on Sirius XM Radio.

-Madigan has twice participated in USO shows in support of American troops, touring both Iraq and Afghanistan along with fellow comedians like friend Lewis Black.
+Madigan has twice participated in USO shows in support of American troops, touring both Iraq and Afghanistan along with fellow comedians.
 She sometimes writes material for other comedians, as was the case in 2004 and 2005 when she was a writer for Garry Shandling when he hosted the Emmy Awards telecast.
 In 2016, she made an appearance on Jerry Seinfeld's web series Comedians in Cars Getting Coffee.

 In the wake of her touring stoppage due to the COVID-19 pandemic Madigan launched her own comedy podcast in August 2020, Madigan's Pubcast.
 On Saturday, December 19, 2020, she appeared on Byron Allen's Comics Unleashed episode of "Girls Gone Wild" on CBS.